Skip to main content

 • AROMARCO, s.r.o AM 01

-Once adopted, the manufacturing, import, export, and placing on the market of food and beverages containing these banned smoke flavourings will be prohibited as part of a broader effort to protect public health from potential cancer risks.
+Once adopted in full, the manufacturing, import, export, and placing on the market of food and beverages containing these banned smoke flavourings will be prohibited.

 When is the ban adopted?

-The ban is set to come into effect on 1 January 2025, however, Regulation (EU) 2024/2067 of 31 July 2024 which has been created to implement the ban, sets phase-out periods for products to allow time for producers and operators to redevelop products to adapt to the new rules.
+Regulation (EU) 2024/2067 of 31 July 2024 was eventually created to implement the ban, with ‘phase-out’ periods to allow time for producers and operators to redevelop with compliant alternatives.

-The transitional period allows for the sale of products that were lawfully placed on the market before the ban takes effect, and the transition periods vary depending on the product category:
+The transitional period varies depending on the end-product category, allows for the sale of retail products that were lawfully placed on the market before the ban takes effect:

-Traditional foods: For products like hams, fish, and cheeses that use these smoky flavourings as a substitute for traditional smoking methods, the phase-out period is five years, ending in 2029.
+Traditional foods: For products like hams, fish, and cheeses that use these smoky flavourings as a substitute for traditional smoking methods, the phase-out period is 5 years, and traditional foods containing the legacy smoke condensates may continue to be placed on the market until 1st July 2029 and remain until the expiry of their shelf-life.

-To stay ahead of the curve, many manufacturers have already been finding alternative options without waiting until it is fully implemented.
+To stay ahead of the curve, many manufacturers have already been reformulating with alternative options without waiting until it is fully implemented.

 Impact on food manufacturers